 Like the El Paso shooter, it appears the Buffalo shooter published a racist screed online prior to the attack.
 Officials are trying to verify the authenticity of the 180-page document, which includes details about the planned supermarket killings.

 “A document circulated widely online seemingly outlines [his] racist, anti-immigrant and antisemitic beliefs,” The Associated Press reports.
 “Among them was a desire to drive all people not of European descent from the U.S.”

-As with any issue, Journalist’s Resource encourages reporters to look to academic research as a necessary tool in covering critical and complex topics such as right-wing domestic terrorism, the mainstreaming of white supremacy and their consequences.
+Reporting on white supremacy and providing appropriate context is difficult but critical work.
+The Journalist’s Resource encourages news outlets to look to academic research as a necessary tool in covering complex topics such as domestic terrorism, the mainstreaming of white supremacy and their consequences.
 Research will help newsrooms ground their coverage and ask more probing questions.

-At the bottom of this page, you’ll find additional resources we hope you’ll find helpful — for example, links to research organizations doing work in this field and a list of 10 tips for covering white supremacy and far-right extremists.
+At the bottom of this page, you’ll find additional resources we hope you’ll find helpful — for example, links to research organizations investigating these topics, an Anti-Defamation League database of hate symbols and 10 tips for covering white supremacy and far-right extremists.

 Factors influencing right-wing terrorism

 The Determinants of Domestic Right-Wing Terrorism in the USA: Economic Grievance, Societal Change and Political Resentment

 Piazza, James A. Conflict Management and Peace Science, 2017.